ChaosRecipeEnhancer/ChaosRecipeEnhancer/README.md

 #### Known Bugs

  - Don't add more than 10 Stashtabs for now.
-There may occur issues for flooding the server.
+There may occur issues with flooding the server.
  - The filter will probably hide rare, unidentified 6 Links and 6 Sockets with ilvl 60 - 74.
 Will work on a fix.